arXiv/arxiv-docs/site/pages/help/mirrors.md

 arXiv mirror sites
 ==================

-In addition to the [main site](http://arxiv.org) at Cornell University Library, there are several mirror sites for arXiv content.
+In addition to the [main site](http://arxiv.org) at Cornell University, there are several mirror sites for arXiv content.
 These are updated daily but have fewer features than the main site:

 -   [cn.arXiv.org](http://cn.arxiv.org/) (China)